 poems and readings for

-The mysteriousness of the story of the magi, told only in Matthew's gospel, allows it to be re-told as a parable of dedicated search for truth and God.
+The mysterious nature of the story of the magi, told only in Matthew's gospel, allows it to be re-told many ways as a parable of dedicated search for truth and God.
 Though often referred to as the "wise men", "three wise men" or "three kings", there is no evidence that the magi were kings, how many of them there were, or even that they were all men.

 The journey of the magi (cont.) is a light-hearted reflection on what might have happened if they had missed the Bethlehem turn-off and carried on into London in the 20th/21st century.
 The short poem the magi from the sequence The last straw asks a simple question about truth-seeking.

-The fourth king's gift takes a darker view, contrasting the impact of the magi's gifts with Herod's 'worship' through the slaughter of the Innocents.
+The fourth king's gift takes a darker view, contrasting the impact of the magi's gifts with Herod's 'worship' through the murder of the innocent children of Bethlehem.